Fenny Stratford: Invention of the Diesel Engine in Fenny Stratford

 The world's first successful heavy oil engines were invented and built by Herbert Akroyd Stuart in Fenny Stratford.
 There is a plaque commemorating this at the westerly end of Denmark Street in Fenny Stratford opposite The Foundry public house – though the location of Akroyd Stuart's workshop is usually given as "Bletchley", which is a larger town adjoining Fenny Stratford.
-These engines were precursors to what is now known as the Diesel engine: Rudolf Diesel based his designs (1892) on Akroyd Stuart's proven inventions (1890) of direct (airless) fuel injection and compression ignition.
-An experimental model was tried out at the offices of the Fenny Stratford Times Newspaper, and the first production models were installed at the nearby Great Brickhill Waterworks where they were in operation from 1892 to 1923.
-(It has been argued that engines of this type might have become known as "Akroyds", had Diesel not been a rather paranoid person not prone to giving other inventors credit.)

 Waterways

-The Grand Union Canal runs through the southern outskirts of the town and Fenny Lock is located in Simpson Road area to the east of Watling Street.
+The Grand Union Canal runs through the southern outskirts of the town, and Fenny Lock is located in Simpson Road area to the east of Watling Street.
 It is notable both for the manually operated swing bridge which crosses the lock and for the very small rise in the lock (around 30 cm, the shallowest on the Grand Union Canal network).
 This was deemed necessary by the canal engineers because the next section northwards of the canal could not be made adequately watertight at reasonable cost without it.

-The level persists from this lock for eleven miles, through what is now Milton Keynes, through to the next lock at Cosgrove.
+The level persists from this lock for eleven miles, through Milton Keynes, and then to next lock at Cosgrove.
 A little further south of the canal bridge, Watling Street crosses the river Ouzel (a tributary of the river Great Ouse: it was the marshy ford across this river that gave the town its name.

 Fenny Stratford is bordered by North Street, Bletchley Leisure Centre, Knowles School/Leon Recreational Ground and the Fenny Allotments from the west, the Rail line, Watling street and Denbigh East from the north, Water Eaton Brook by the south and the River Ouzel and Grand Union Canal from the east.

 Manor Fields

-Manor Fields sports ground to the south of the town (and just across the Grand Union Canal from Bletchley's 'Trees' estate) is home to Bletchley Town, Bletchley RUFC, the Irish Centre and other activities.
+Manor Fields sports ground to the south of the town (and just across the Grand Union Canal from Bletchley's 'Trees' estate) is home to Milton Keynes Irish FC, Bletchley RUFC, the Irish Centre and other activities.
 The Roman town lay either side of Watling Street and thus Manor Fields lies on part of it.